 What is Bell’s Seasoning?

-Bell’s Seasoning is a poultry seasoning mix–a unique blend of herbs and spices concocted by William G. Bell in Boston in 1867.
+Bell’s Seasoning is a salt-free poultry seasoning mix–a unique blend of herbs and spices concocted by William G. Bell in Boston in 1867.
 It consists of ground rosemary, oregano, sage, ginger, marjoram, thyme, and pepper.

 Is Bell’s Seasoning gluten-free?